Amanrohila/elk/README.md

 run application and it would write logs in log files

 # 5.Kibana Portal Configuration
-got to http://localhost:5601/app/kibana and create an index pattern logstash-* to see the indexed data Management>ndex Patterns>logstash-* now go to discover to see logs, now you can apply filter, search etc in it.
+Go to http://localhost:5601/app/kibana and create an index pattern logstash-* to see the indexed data Management>Index Patterns>logstash-* now go to discover to see logs, now you can apply filter, search etc in it.